SchoolOfCode/bootcamp-pre-course/README.md

 Now that your syntax muscles are limbered up, it's time to jump into HTML and CSS, which form the building blocks of the web.
 HTML stands for "hyper-text markup language", and CSS stands for "cascading style sheets".
 If a web page was a body, HTML would be its skeleton, the basic structure of the page. 🦴 💀 CSS would then be the skin, hair, clothes, jewelry, and anything else that falls under the design of the page, how it looks and how it's styled. 🩳 👗

 FreeCodeCamp is a fantastic resource that makes learning HTML and CSS approachable and fun.
-Work your way through [the Responsive Web Design activities here](https://www.freecodecamp.org/learn/responsive-web-design/) and/or their full [Learn HTML5 and CSS3 From Scratch video course here](https://www.youtube.com/watch?v=mU6anWqZJcc).
+Work your way through [the Responsive Web Design activities here](https://www.freecodecamp.org/learn/responsive-web-design/).
+You can also watch their [Learn HTML5 and CSS3 From Scratch video course here](https://www.youtube.com/watch?v=mU6anWqZJcc).

 Alongside FreeCodeCamp, we'd also like you to complete Scrimba's short [Learn UI Design Fundamentals course](https://scrimba.com/learn/design) to help you learn basic design principles that help you create user interfaces with your HTML and CSS that both look good and function well.